Click here for the Application for Nomination

 An applicant for a nomination must meet the following eligibility requirements as of July 1st of the year of admission to a service academy: 1) he or she must be at least 17 years old and not have passed their 23rd birthday; 2) must be a citizen of the United States; 3) must be unmarried and not pregnant; and 4) have no legal obligation to support children or other dependents.

 In order to be considered for a service academy nomination through my office, you must complete an “Application for Nomination,” provide all requested documents and follow all outlined guidelines in the “Application for Nomination Instructions.”
-Those documents may be obtained by clicking the links above or by contacting my constituent service office in Kalamazoo at (269) 385-0039.
+Those documents may be obtained by clicking the links above or by contacting my constituent service office in St. Joseph at (269) 982-1986.

 Applying for a Service Academy Nomination

 The “Application for Nomination” and all requested documents outlined in the “Application for Nomination Instructions” must be submitted to my office by the required deadline.
 No exceptions will be granted.
-All documents must be submitted to my constituent service office in Kalamazoo: The Honorable Congressman Fred Upton, 350 E. Michigan Ave, Suite 130, Kalamazoo, Michigan 49007.
-The submission deadline for entrance to the service academies in summer 2018 is November 1, 2018, at 5:00 PM Eastern Time.
+All documents must be submitted to my constituent service office in St. Joseph: U.S. Representative Fred Upton, 720 Main Street, St. Joseph, MI 49085.
+Please see the instruction packet for ways to submit.
+The submission deadline for entrance to the service academies in summer 2023 is November 1, 2022, at 5:00 PM Eastern Time.
+We strongly advise not waiting until the final day to submit your application – once the deadline has passed it will not be possible to make corrections or provide missing documents.

 Military Service Academies

-There are five military service academies: the United States Air Force Academy (USAFA), the United States Naval Academy (USNA), the United States Military Academy (USMA), the United States Merchant Marine Academy (USMMA), and the United States Coast Guard Academy (USCGA).
+There are five military service academies: the United States Air Force Academy (USAFA), the United States Naval Academy (USNA), West Point, the United States Merchant Marine Academy (USMMA), and the United States Coast Guard Academy (USCGA).
 Nominations are required for all but the U.S. Coast Guard Academy, to which appointments are made on the basis of an annual nationwide competition.

 In seeking a nomination to the USAFA, USNA, and USMA, there are various nomination authorities.
 Each eligible young person may apply to both United States Senators from the applicant’s state, his or her United States Representative, and the Vice President of the United States (if very highly qualified).
 The other nomination categories are military-affiliated.